All

 Tire Pressure

 What’s the point of having a boat trailer that won’t move?
 You can’t enjoy your boat if you have a flat tire.
-Additionally, if heat builds up in a low-pressure tire, it can fail on the road, which can cause an accident, so be cautious.
-Before you hit the road, top off your air pressure to around 60 psi or over.
-You’ll also want to check your tires if you haven’t used them in a while since tires lose a fair amount of air pressure each month.
-After three or four months of disuse, your air pressure will be low.
+Additionally, if heat builds up in a low-pressure tire, it can fail on the road, which can cause an accident, so be cautious before you hit the road, top off your air pressure to around 60 psi or over.
+You’ll also want to check your tires if you haven’t used them since tires lose a fair amount of air pressure each month.
+Your air pressure will be low after three or four months of disuse.
 This is a key boat trailer maintenance tip you have to know.

 Wheel Bearings